Email: PerezLopezM@uncw.edu

 Dr. Couch provides counseling to individuals and groups.

-Dr. Couch obtained her doctoral degree from Southern Illinois University Carbondale and completed her pre-doctoral internship at the University of Tennessee Student Counseling Center.
+Dr. Couch obtained his doctoral degree from Southern Illinois University Carbondale and completed his pre-doctoral internship at the University of Tennessee Student Counseling Center.

 Dr. Couch’s approach to therapy blends approaches from Interpersonal Psychotherapy, Humanistic and Feminist theories.
 Dr. Couch strives to create a trusting and collaborative therapeutic space where clients develop insight to their concerns and feel empowered to create change in their lives.
 He considers how one’s unique cultural context and lived experiences shape mental well-being, particularly family dynamics, relationships, and sociocultural factors.